 3.4.
 Guskey Level 3: Were subject teachers across the curriculum learning from each other; and if they were, how was this learning organised and facilitated?
 Numeracy was discussed both formally and informally amongst the staff.
 The numeracy co-ordinator, Ms Nore, had made subject folders containing a scheme of work for first year mathematics and methods on how the mathematics department taught various mathematical topics available to other subject areas.
 This action was explicitly mentioned in the school improvement plan, and it was followed through on by Ms Nore.
 Approaches on how to teach mathematical concepts were discussed within the mathematics department and shared formally through the folders for areas of first year.
 Additionally, the mathematics department were happy to discuss pedagogies with non-mathematics teachers informally.
 The principal had requested that all subject departments would have a numeracy section incorporated into them.
 Subject departments had incorporated a numeracy section into most plans.
 Access was given to eight subject plans; two of the plans, the mathematics and home economics plan made reference to the targets set out in the whole-school plan for numeracy.
 However, the other six plans did not reference the targets set out in the school improvement plan.
 Out of the seven non-mathematics subject plans critiqued, four of the schemes detailed areas where numeracy was taught.
-The plans that exemplified where numeracy was taught were (history, for junior cycle only, engineering, metalwork and music).
+The plans that exemplified where numeracy was taught were (history for junior cycle only, engineering, metalwork and music).
 Considering Mr Brosna was a teacher of metalwork and engineering, and Ms Witham was a teacher of music, it was evident that their understanding of the teaching of numeracy in their subject areas had been influenced by collaboration with the mathematics department as specified in their interviews.
-The principal, explained that outside of the mathematics department, the conversation had not moved towards pedagogy.
-However, teachers were aware of the importance placed by senior management on the importance of them teaching numeracy, because four out of the seven teachers interviewed believed the teaching of numeracy was senior management led.
-These same four teachers acknowledged that it was only the responsibility of senior management insofar as setting deadlines to “motivate the staff”.
-They believed that they the responsibility of teaching numeracy was their concern.
-In contrast though, however, five out of the seven non-mathematics teachers interviewed were uncertain of the content of the whole-school plan which, could also be related to the fact that the targets and actions from the school improvement plan were not explicitly written in any of the plans of non-mathematics teachers interviewed.

 3.4.1.
 Guskey Level 3: What role, if any, did senior management and teacher leaders have in this planning?